 DIY SEO Tips for Small Businesses

 SEO is an abbreviation for Search Engine Optimization.
 I would like start by saying I am not a SEO expert.
 What I am sharing is what I have learned from my research.
+If you still want an SEO expert, then you can get in touch with experts from Austin AdWords management who also offer other SEO services.
 I recently updated my website and I started DIY SEO.
 I think SEO is like baking a cake.
 To get the best results or make a delicious cake, you need the right ingredients in the right quantity, mixed together, kept in a oven at the right temperature and, time to get the best result.
-Similarly, your website needs to have right content and keywords in right the amount along with other things; in time you will see the results.
+Similarly, your website needs to have right content and keywords in right the amount along with other things like negative seo attack to win over your competitors; in time you will see the results.

 The Following are few tips you can try.